Plea-Justice/plea-justice.github.io/Researcher Console/Features.md

 # Features

-The main features and pages of the Researcher Console are shown here as numbered example images and a corresponding description.
+The main features and pages of the Researcher Console are shown here as numbered example images and corresponding descriptions.
+You can use these anchor links below to jump to a particular element of the Researcher Console.

 Jump to:
 * [Navigation Pane and Scenario Selection Page](#navigation-pane-and-scenario-selection-page)